pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 <!-- Image source: Nolan Krattinger on https://unsplash.com/photos/ADcXaqQ9vOM -->

-Note: An image of a fishbowl with a goldfish cramped in it.
+Note: An image of a beautiful aquarium

-So here's what we can get from that tutorial as far as our fish!

 ---